-The riverside area at the "green heart" of Schleswig Holstein is an insider tip for leisure activities.
-Here you can meet friendly people, unwind and recharge your batteries actively surrounded by nature.
+The riverside area at the "green heart" of Schleswig Holstein is an insider's tip.
+It is the perfect place to meet friendly people, unwind and recharge your batteries surrounded by nature.
 The beautiful region is ideal for a family holiday far off the beaten track.
-Below we have a put together a few tips for your leisure programme.
+Below, we have listed our favourite leisure activities and sights.
 Do not hesitate to contact us for more information! >> Contact

-Tryp by Wyndham Bad Bramstedt Hotel
+TRYP by Wyndham Bad Bramstedt Hotel

 Am Köhlerhof 4